toludaree/filerskeepers-project/README.md

 ### Crawler
 - The crawler is accessible via a simple CLI
     ![crawler_cli_help](./assets/crawler_cli_help.png)
 - Run the crawler with no parameters.
-This would use the default parameter values: `--env dev` and `--restart`.
+This would use the default parameter values: `--env prod` and `--restart`.
     ```bash
     python -m bookstoscrape.crawler.main
     ```